KyryloSemenko/a4javaDoc/README.md

 # a4javaDoc
-It helps to better understand how java applications work
+It should help to better understand how java applications work

+I was inspired by http://findtheflow.io/